jfdenis/PM-flexbox-grid-challenge/README.md

-# try to make igual the next card
+# try to make equal the next card

 ## You can use flexbox, css-grid or both!